High codimension links

 Definition 9.2 (The Haefliger link sequence).
 In [Haefliger1966a, 1.2-1.5] Haefliger defined a long exact sequence of abelian groups

-In the above sequence -tuples are the same for different terms.
+We briefly define the groups and homomorphisms in this sequence, refering to [Haefliger1966a, 1.4] for details.
+We first note that in the sequence above the -tuples are the same for different terms.
 Denote .
-For any and integer denote by the homomorphisms induced by the projection to the -component of the wedge.
-Denote .
-Denote .
+For any and positive integer denote by the homomorphism induced by the collapse map onto to the -component of the wedge.
+Denote and .

 Taking the Whitehead product with the class of the identity in defines a homomorphism .
 Define .